figment-networks/polkadothub-indexer/README.md

 polkadothub-indexer -config path/to/config.json -cmd=server
 ```

 IMPORTANT!!!
-Make sure that you have polkadothub-proxy running and connected to Oasis node.
+Make sure that you have polkadothub-proxy running and connected to Polkadot node.

 ### Running one-off commands